torchbox/django-pattern-library/docs/guides/defining-template-context.md

 ### Controlling the order in which context modifiers are applied

-By default, context modifiers are applied in the order they were registered (which can be difficult to predict accross multiple apps), with generic context modifiers being applied first, followed by template-specific ones.
+By default, context modifiers are applied in the order they were registered (which can be difficult to predict across multiple apps), with generic context modifiers being applied first, followed by template-specific ones.
 If you need to control the order in which a series of context modifiers are applied, you can use the `order` parameter to do this.

-In the following example, a generic context modifier is registered with an `order` value of `1`, while others recieve the default value of `0`.
+In the following example, a generic context modifier is registered with an `order` value of `1`, while others receive the default value of `0`.
 Because `1` is higher than `0`, the generic context modifier will be applied **after** the others.

 ```python